 Your professor has chosen to work with the TRAC program because writing is an important part of your course.
 This arrangement, made for your benefit, constitutes a commitment to the program and, therefore, working with the TRAC Fellows is a course requirement.

-- to follow carefully the professor’s instruction regarding writing;
+1. Follow carefully the professor’s instruction regarding writing.

-- to make certain that working drafts are submitted to the TRAC Fellows when they are due;
+2. Make certain that working drafts are submitted to the TRAC Fellows when they are due.

-- to read the TRAC Fellows’ written feedback on your drafts carefully and take it into consideration in your revision process;
+3. Read the TRAC Fellows’ written feedback on your drafts carefully and take it into consideration in your revision process.

-- to sign up for draft conferences and make sure to come to conferences prepared and on time;
+4. Sign up for 3–4 conferences related to your drafts and make sure to come to conferences prepared and on time.

-- to bring the draft with the TRAC Fellow’s feedback to the conference; and
+5. Bring the draft with the TRAC Fellow’s feedback to the conference.

-- to attend the conference come with specific plans and questions, ready to engage in a focused and detailed discussion about your writing.
+6. Attend the conference and come with specific plans and questions, ready to engage in a focused and detailed discussion about your writing.

 What happens at a conference with a TRAC Fellow?